 The Vantuna Research Group has been conducting estuarine surveys in southern California for over a decade.
-Projects have been funded by the Port of San Diego, and Occidental College.
+Projects have been funded by the Port of San Diego, Port of Los Angeles, Port of Long Beach and Occidental College.

 Current projects include: